KevinPasquale88/Forecast/README.md

 - `embedding.py` — model configuration and embedding saving
 - `classification.py` — classifier training and validation
 - `evaluation.py` — plotting and bootstrap utilities

-If you want, I can also add an example outputs section or commands to regenerate only embeddings without rerunning the full pipeline.